 With increasing digitization, the number of long-lived systems and services increases rapidly.
-Digital archives, such as electronic health record databases or land registry databases, will have to operate for many decades or even centuries.
-The protection of such long-lived systems against security risks is indispensable.
+For example, digital archives, such as electronic health record databases or land registry databases, are supposed to operate for many decades or even centuries.
+Ensuring the security of such long-lived systems is indispensable.

-Most of the security technology used today appears inappropriate for protecting long-lived systems.
+Unfortunately, most of the security technology used today appears inappropriate for protecting long-lived systems.
 This is particularly true for many cryptographic solutions.
-Keys chosen today may be too short and new attacks may be found against schemes that are considered secure today.
-Therefore, the protection of long-lived digital systems is an important scientific and technological problem.
+Cryptographic keys chosen today may be too short in the future and new attacks may threaten the security of systems which are considered secure today.
+Ensuring the security of long-lived digital systems is an important scientific and technological problem.

-This website is a platform aims to bring together researchers and practitioners from the relevant technology and application areas in order to discuss important scientific challenges that need to be addressed and to find theoretically sound and practical solutions for the protection of long-lived systems.
+This website aims to be a platform for researchers and practitioners that enables the discussion of scientific challenges and the development of theoretically sound and practical solutions for the protection of long-lived systems.

 This website is currently managed by the research group of Professor Johannes Buchmann, TU Darmstadt, Germany.